 1. Opt for a bold rug

-Placing a large, bold rug in the living room can make the space look bigger.
-Whether you opt for a statement-making pattern or an eye-catching color, a bold rug will draw people’s attention to the floor and away from the size of the room.
+Whether you opt for a statement-making pattern, like a geometric rug, or an eye-catching color, a bold rug in the living room will draw people’s attention to the floor and away from the size of the room.
 It’s also a great way to decorate without adding unnecessary clutter.
 As for which rug size to use for small living rooms, consider a 5’x7’ or 6’x9’ rug.

 2. Make it monochromatic